myroslav/wishbone/docs/index.rst

 When?
 -----

-Wishbone is probably going to be interesting for you when you need to tackle the:
+Wishbone is probably going to be helpful to you when you need to tackle the:

     "`If this happens I want that to happen ...`" - kind of problems.